Tuesday, September 30, 2008

 ~The dinner was nice and we were headed back to my apartment to drop me off.
 He asked what I was doing that evening and I told him I was going to Institute and asked if he wanted to go with me.
 He said he had papers to grade, but could probably do that later and that he would go with me.
 I don't remember what the topic that night was on, but after he dropped me home and I thanked him for the evening, he asked me if he could see me again.
 I think we went out that Friday or Saturday to the Zoo where he volunteered and he gave me a 'personal tour' -knowing the names of all the animals and such!
 At sometime during our date I asked if he wanted to go to church on Sunday with me.

 ~We only dated about 5 weeks, but in that time, he met with the missionaries and had all "6 discussion"-at the time.
 He guzzled up the gospel.
 He devoured the Book of Mormon and attended church and institute every week with me.
-We only dated 5 weeks like I said, and he actually got baptized the week
+We only dated 5 weeks like I said, and he actually got baptized the week after we broke up.

 ~A year later he was Executive Secretary of our Single's Ward, and Institute President.
 That was almost 8 years ago.
 He has been an amazing convert.
 A "Golden Contact".
 We are still good friends and I am blessed to have had this opportunity in my life.
 The reason this experience is so real for me this week is because he will be married this Friday in the Nauvoo, IL.
 Temple for Time and all Eternity.
 I am thankful for this opportunity and it has been so wonderful to see his progression.
 Now he will be sealed and have his own family, and the gospel will continue to grow through him.